 3) determination of the sensitivity of microflora to antibiotics

-4) all of the above are correct
+4) all of the above are true

 035. Treatment of a wound in the first phase of healing includes